bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, growbox, move to the right 710px" alt="Test, growbox, move to the right 710px." />

-We&apos;re going to animate in here.
-We&apos;re going to pass in an object open and closing curly brace and we&apos;re going to put in width, colon, and then in &quot;710px&quot;.
+<p>We&apos;re going to animate in here.
+We&apos;re going to pass in an object open
+and closing curly brace and we&apos;re going to put in width, colon, and then in &quot;710px&quot;.
 That will move the box.
 It&apos;ll change the width of the box to 710 pixels.
 If I come over here and test this, refresh grow box, and you can see it sets it so that it 710 pixels.
 I knew it was 710 pixels to end right here.
-Let&apos;s take a look at growing the text and affecting the actual text inside the box in the next lesson.
+Let&apos;s take a look at growing the text and affecting the actual text inside the box in the next lesson.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-08">2.08 Example 4: Custom Animations - 2 (5:59)</h2>